juglab/napari-denoiseg/docs/documentation.md

 - `Train`:
 Start training a network on the data given the current parameters.
 - `Stop`:
 Stop the training.
-This enables predicting on the training and validation images (see Precition), as well as saving the trained model (see Model saving).
+The model can be directly saved afterwards.
 - `Reset model`:
 Reset the model, the next training session will be from scratch.
 After resetting the model, information on the previously trained network is lost and prediction or saving the model is no longer possible.
 - `Continue training`:
 Continue training using the current parameters but the trained network weights.
-**Note that the training and validation patches will change if `Train` and `Val` are the same**.
+> Note that the continuing training will train with the same parameters as before, to the exception of the number of epochs, which can be updated.

 During training, the log and the weights are saved to a hidden folder in your `/home/`, under `.napari/DenoiSeg/models`.